|

 2. Write an apology to a person you let down.

 We've all made mistakes.
 We've all done things we regret.
 Or we haven't done things--and we regret not acting.
 We've all failed to step up, or step in, or show support, or lend an ear or shoulder.
 Maybe you feel you've moved past it.
 Maybe you feel the other person has moved past it, too.
 Maybe you're dreaming.
 An apology not made is the elephant in a room.
 No matter how much time has passed, it still colors every subsequent interaction.
 Kill the elephant.
 Say you're sorry.
 Just don't follow your apology with a disclaimer.
 Don't say, "I'm sorry, but I was really mad because you…" or "I'm sorry I blew up at you, but I do think you were out of line, too."
 Don't say anything that in any way places even the smallest amount of blame on the other person.
 Say you're sorry, say why you're sorry, and take all the blame.
 No less.
 No more.
-Your handwriting will almost compel you to sincerity, but if that doesn’t happen, don’t send it.
+Your handwriting will almost compel you to sincerity, but if that doesn’t happen, don’t send it.3.
+Write a note of congratulations.

 You don't even have to know the person.
 If you liked a book, contact the author with a hand written note (she or he will probably read it because handwriting is so special) and say, "I loved your book."
 If a local entrepreneur landed a major customer, send a note and say, "I realize you don't know me, but I was so impressed I just had to congratulate you!"
 Just make sure you don't follow your congratulations with some sort of request.
 (Unfortunately, that's the oldest trick in the networking book.)
 Bonus points if you explain the impact the person's accomplishment had on you.
 Maybe it motivated you.
 Maybe it inspired you.
 Maybe it changed your life in some small way.
 If so, say so.
 Then you're not only congratulating people for a job well done--you're letting them know they made an impact in someone else's life.
 You're letting them know they matter.
 They'll feel a little better about themselves--and you'll feel better about yourself, too.